flyjwayur/ShapesAndColors/README.md

 # ShapesAndColors
-An enducational app for kids to learn shapes and colors :)
+An educational app for kids to learn shapes and colors in a playful way :)

-It can be used as a tool to help kids to learn shapes and colors by a parent.
+It can be used as an interactive tool to help kids to learn shapes and colors by a parent.
 It includes AR, game and sensor page.

 ## Main features